beabee-communityrm/monorepo/packages/common/README.md

 Scripts for NPM and Deno tasks are synchronized, ensuring consistency whether you use `yarn ...` or `deno task ...`.
-They are defined in both `package.json` and `deno.json`.
+They are defined in both `package.json` and `deno.jsonc`.
 New scripts can be synchronized with via `deno task cli sync` or `yarn cli sync`.

 Key scripts include: